AaronErhardt/AaronErhardt.github.io/relm4-book/src/reusable_components.md

 ## The widgets

-The widgets have also a generic type for the parent component with the expected trait bounds.
+The widgets have a generic type for the parent component with the expected trait bounds, too.
+Because they are part of a public interface, we also add the `pub` attribute to the widget macro.
 Apart from that, there is nothing special.

 ```rust,no_run,noplayground
 {{#include ../listings/alert.rs:widgets }}